ksu-is/COVID-19_Symptom_Check_and_Test_Locations/projectroadmap.md

-1. Create Repository.
-[DONE]
+[DONE] Create Repository.

-2. Add License.
-[DONE]
+[DONE] Add License.

-3. Edit README file.
-[DONE]
+[DONE]Edit README file.

-4. Create pull requests and merge.
-[DONE]

-5. Create projectroadmap file.
-[DONE]
+[DONE] Create projectroadmap file.

-6. Utilize tutorials to learn how
-   to search for testing locations in the zip code provided.
-[DONE]
+[DONE] Utilize tutorials to learn how to search for testing locations in the zip code provided.

-7. Study previously created projects in the KSU IS Github, specifically the 'Medical-Symptom_Checker' and 'COVID-19-Symptom_Checker-Chatbot' projects.
-[DONE]
+[DONE] Study previously created projects in the KSU IS Github, specifically the 'Medical-Symptom_Checker' and'COVID-19-Symptom_Checker-Chatbot' projects.

-8. Determine what information, data, and coding techniques from these example projects should be incorporated in our project.
-[DONE]
+[DONE] Determine what information, data,  and coding techniques from theseexample projects should be incorporated in our project.

-9. Edit existing files in
+[DONE] Edit existing files in repository.
-   repository.                       [*]

-10. Decided to use ‘Medical-Symptom-Checker’ project as basis of study for our project.
-[DONE]
+[DONE] Decided to use ‘Medical-Symptom-Checker’ project as basis of study for our project.

-11. Research COVID-19 Symptoms to
-   to determine what symptoms we
-   should be querying users for.
-[DONE]
+[DONE] Research COVID-19 Symptoms to determine what symptoms we should be querying users for.

-12. Write and edit code              [*]
+[DONE] Write and edit code

-13. Test code                        [*]
+[In Progress] Test code

-14. Make final changes               [ ]
+[In Progress] Make final changes

-15. Submit                           [ ]
+[] Submit